riceissa/issarice.com/wiki/advice-for-young-people.md

 belief: emotional
 ---

+**Warning:** i'm making a bunch of changes to this page as of 2019, so right now it's a weird mix of things i believed in 2014--2015 plus things i currently believe (in 2019).

 # What this page is about

 In high school it is common to feel the frustration described in the